fbgallet/roam-extension-live-ai-assistant/README.md

 **Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
 Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.
 Support up-to-date models, and most of existing models through OpenRouter and local ones through Ollama.**

+### 🆕 New in v.16

+- Claude Sonnet 3.7 and Grok support
+- The thinking process of Sonnet 3.7 Extended thinking and DeepSeek-R1 appears in a popup
+- Added mentioned [[pages]] as option to define the context

 ### 🆕 New in v.15 (MAJOR UPDATE)

 - New context menu with a large set of built-in prompts and better way to handle custom prompts